 Share this flyer and/or the

 P.S.
 AIR and the EdTech Center at World Education have teamed up in the TSTM-SkillBlox research study which has already produced interesting blogs and useful resources.
-Of particular interest to the Integrating Technology group might be the Design Guide resources that can be used to design reusable digital activities.
+Of particular interest to the Professional Development group might be the blogs on service learning.
 Even though this pilot study is just getting started, we are eager to keep an ongoing dialogue with the field about the work we're doing.
 You can find project background info, blogs, resources, and more on our site.
 Check it out!